Swiss Performance Index: Components

-Below is the list of the 214 SPI shares as of September 18, 2020.
+Below is the list of the 202 SPI shares as of July 19, 2026.
+It is based on publicly available information and may be inaccurate, in particular for companies with low free float.
 Some of the companies are primarily listed in Switzerland, but have their headquarters outside Switzerland and were included in the underlying share universe upon request.
 Some companies have two kinds of shares and thus appear twice in the SPI.